 You might have seen Cathy doing the headless chicken routine in previous years at the Meet, running around sorting last minute problems or pushing tickets for the raffle.
 When she isn’t organising someone or something Cathy usually can be found reading.
 Cathy will read just about anything she can get her hands on, with a particular love of murder mysteries and everything Greek/Roman.

 How did she end up involved in the UK Meet you might ask ..
 Simple!
 You can never say no to your mother.
-In 2012 Charlie asked Cathy to help out at the meet in Brighton, she loved it so much she hasn’t looked back.
+In 2012 Charlie asked Cathy to help out at the meet in Brighton, and she loved it so much she hasn’t looked back.

 Cathy’s email: email@example.com